chicks-net/fbdata-forensics/README.md

 ### Get your data

 Get your data [from Facebook](https://www.facebook.com/help/1701730696756992?helpref=hc_global_nav).
-Ask for it as JSON since this tool doesn't process the HTML flavor of the data download.
+Ask for it as JSON since this tool doesn't process the [HTML flavor](html_v0.1/) of the data download.
+I've seen reports of the data taking 2-4 hours to be ready, but for me it took 28 hours:interrobang: :clock1130: :honey_pot: :zzz:
-I've seen reports of the data taking 2-4 hours to be ready, but for me it took 28 hours.
+I hope you aren't in a hurry.

 ![pick JSON](img/pick_json.png)